0xAb1d/FetchAllSrc/README.md

 ## Features

-- **Concurrent Downloads**: FetchAllSrc uses goroutines to handle multiple downloads simultaneously, speeding up the process and efficiently using network resources.
+- **⚡️ Concurrent Downloads**: FetchAllSrc uses goroutines to handle multiple downloads simultaneously, speeding up the process and efficiently using network resources.
-- **Error Handling and Logging**: The tool logs all download activities, capturing Failures and Success details in log files to aid troubleshooting.
+- **🛠️ Error Handling and Logging**: The tool logs all download activities, capturing Failures and Success details in log files to aid troubleshooting.
-- **Progress Tracking**: Displays real-time download progress, giving users visibility into the status of each download task.
+- **📊 Progress Tracking**: Displays real-time download progress, giving users visibility into the status of each download task.
-- **Safe Filename Conversion**: Automatically sanitizes URLs into valid filenames by replacing unsupported characters, ensuring compatibility across different operating systems.
+- **🔒 Safe Filename Conversion**: Automatically sanitizes URLs into valid filenames by replacing unsupported characters, ensuring compatibility across different operating systems.

 <br>